yousra0/yousra0/README.md

 IT Engineering Student @ ESPRIT

-🔭 I’m currently working on a Desktop App "GAMI"
+🔭 I’m currently working on a project that leverages data science to transform football by enhancing scouting, fostering stakeholder collaboration, and enabling informed decision-making

 🧠 I’m currently learning Data Science

 💻 All of my projects are available at https://github.com/yousrachaieb0

-📫 How to reach me yousra.chaieb@esprit.tn
+📫 How to reach me yousra.chaieb@icloud.com